Key Takeaways:

 Physical therapists are often excluded from many physician mortgage programs as many are still focused on medical doctors and dentists, unfortunately.
 But some lenders have expanded their eligibility requirements to include the PT profession.

 Here are some of the top physician home loan providers who offer a DPT mortgage, listed alphabetically.
-We’ve included loan officer contact information when available.
+Keep in mind that these types of programs change frequently, so you'll need to reach out directly for the most up-to-date information.

 First Merchants Bank provides a medical professional loan that might include physical therapists on a case-by-case basis.
 Qualifying borrowers can access up to $350,000 with just 3% down and no PMI.